Praphul12/WhiteBoard/README.md

 ## ✨ Features

-- 🖊 Freehand drawing (pen, brush)
+- 🖊 **Freehand Drawing** — Pen and brush tools for smooth sketching
-- 📏 Shape tools: rectangle, circle, arrow
+- 📏 **Shape Tools** — Rectangle, circle, and arrow with Rough.js for a natural, hand-drawn look
-- 🔤 Text input anywhere on the board
+- 🔤 **Text Annotations** — Place text anywhere on the canvas
-- 🎨 Color palette & stroke size control
+- 🎨 **Custom Styling** — Full color palette and stroke size control
+- 🧹 **Eraser Tool** — Remove specific parts of the drawing
+- ↩️ **Undo & Redo** — Available via buttons or keyboard shortcuts
-- 💾 Export canvas as PNG
+- 💾 **Export** — Save your board as a high-quality PNG image
-- 🧹 Eraser & clear board *(if included)*

 ---